 None of this hurts farmers, per se.
 But it does mean that, as consumers pay more for food, many farmers are failing to capture that “added value” themselves.
 It's an issue that has long troubled Stewart Smith, a Maine farmer who previously served as a senior economist at USDA and on the Joint Economic Committee of Congress.

-Smith argues that, in a food system where farmers and consumers are separated by so many middlemen, farmers will never gain a bigger piece of the pie — even if the pie itself is growing.
+Smith says that, in a food system where farmers and consumers are separated by so many middlemen, farmers will never gain a bigger piece of the pie — even if the pie itself is growing.
 There are too many steps in the industrial food supply chain, he said, where large processors, retailers and restaurant chains can pad their margins.

 Smith's share of those carrots, and the other produce he grows, is far more than 8 percent.